 Including water, energy, nutrients and other inputs; land use and soils, with a particular focus on the sustainable use of resources; improving efficiency and reducing waste; farming systems; food production from crops and animals (including fish); food processing, quality, manufacture and distribution.

 Including food safety and quality throughout the supply chain, nutrition, healthy and sustainable diets, consumer behaviour, food choice and accessibility.

 All the themes are inter-related and synergistic.
 They address cross-cutting issues such as: innovation and the translation of research, the provision of skills, infrastructure for research, international collaboration and cooperation, and user engagement and communication.

-More information on these themes and their priorities is available in the Global Food Security Strategic Plan (2011-2016) (PDF 1MB).
+More information on these themes and their priorities is available in the Global Food Security Strategic Plan (PDF 2.7MB).